Eacred/EarthCoinCash/doc/README.md

-Earthcoin Core
+EarthcoinCash Core
 =============

 Setup
 ---------------------
-Earthcoin Core is the original Earthcoin client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of Earthcoin transactions (which is currently more than 7 GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+EarthcoinCash Core is the original EarthcoinCash client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of EarthcoinCash transactions (which is currently more than 7 GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Earthcoin Core, visit [earthcoin.org](https://earthcoin.org).
+To download EarthcoinCash Core, visit [earthcoincash.org](https://earthcoincash.org).

 Running
 ---------------------
-The following are some helpful notes on how to run Earthcoin Core on your native platform.
+The following are some helpful notes on how to run EarthcoinCash Core on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/earthcoin-qt` (GUI) or
+- `bin/earthcoincash-qt` (GUI) or
-- `bin/earthcoind` (headless)
+- `bin/earthcoincashd` (headless)

 ### Windows

-Unpack the files into a directory, and then run earthcoin-qt.exe.
+Unpack the files into a directory, and then run earthcoincash-qt.exe.

 ### macOS

-Drag Earthcoin Core to your applications folder, and then run Earthcoin Core.
+Drag EarthcoinCash Core to your applications folder, and then run EarthcoinCash Core.

 ### Need Help?

-* See the documentation at the [Earthcoin Wiki](https://earthcoin.info/) for help and more information.
+* See the documentation at the [EarthcoinCash Wiki](https://earthcoincash.info/) for help and more information.
-* Ask for help on [#earthcoin](http://webchat.freenode.net?channels=earthcoin) on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=earthcoin).
+* Ask for help on [#earthcoincash](http://webchat.freenode.net?channels=earthcoincash) on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=earthcoincash).
-* Ask for help on the [EarthcoinTalk](https://earthcointalk.io/) forums.
+* Ask for help on the [EarthcoinCashTalk](https://earthcoincashtalk.io/) forums.

 Building
 ---------------------
-The following are developer notes on how to build Earthcoin Core on your native platform.
+The following are developer notes on how to build EarthcoinCash Core on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [Dependencies](dependencies.md)
 - [macOS Build Notes](build-osx.md)